DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 # NOTE
 The live branch is on `gh-pages`.
-The default branch (`dev`), is where all changes should be pushed to.
+The default branch (`dev`) is where all changes should be pushed to.
 Whatever editor you use, make sure your "working directory" is in the root of the `Java-Data-Pack-Tutorial` folder.
 This will ensure scripts like `generate_page.py` will function properly.